hjk-maker/Hjkie/README.md

 **Created by Hjk Maker**

 HJK InfiniteGear is a theoretical recursive energy transformation and learning engine.
-It models a feedback-based logic loop where output energy powers future operations, allowing theoretical infinite operation based on dynamic parameters.
+It models a feedback-based logic loop where output energy powers future operations, allowing theoretical infinite operation based on dynamic parameters. input 1                output 4
+➡️➡️(large gear to smallergear)➡️➡️
+⬆️                               ⬇️
+⬆️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️now in 2 round output became input and have infinity ♾️ power slowly as get more and more turns
 ---

 ## 🌐 Website Preview

 A fully responsive, futuristic-styled website is included in this project:
-🔗 Open `index.html` in your browser to preview the InfiniteGear concept.
+🔗 Open `index.html` in your browser to preview the InfiniteGear concept or go on https://hjk-maker.github.io/Hjkie/

 ---